1. Seminars and Orientation Programs

 Leadership camp is organized at Vellingiri Andavar Temple, Poondi, a beautiful foot-hill station 30 Km away from Coimbatore.
 It’s an annual activity for the Physical Education Teacher Trainees of GAPEY.
-All the students and staff retire to a silent forest area and there trainees are trained in different activities for about a week days.
+All the students and staff retire to a silent forest area and there trainees are trained in different activities for about a week.
 It is a life time experience with our students.
-Our alumni fondly reminisce the days they spent in Leader Ship Training Camp.
-The activities inside the camp are as follows.
+Our alumni fondly reminisce the days they spent in Leadership Training Camp.
+The activities inside the Camp are as follows.

 6. Rural Coaching Programs

-Our Masters students go to the interior villages once every year and train the under privileged children in games and sports.
-Matriculation and Government schools in the interior villages are benefitted by the program.
+Our Postgraduate students go to the interior villages once every year and train the under privileged children in games and sports.
+Matriculation and Government schools in the interior villages are benefited by the program.